MadLadSquad/UntitledPackageSchemeGenerator/README.md

 that don't function entirely.
 If you want to contribute open an issue and we can discuss how to start development together as currently we don't have any platform, only documentation

-An application, which uses common installation information from for deployment on many packaging formats
+An application, which uses common installation information for deployment of applications to different package managers

 Supported package formats are:
-1. DEBs
+1. DEBs 🚧
-1. Ebuilds for Gentoo and Funtoo(includes an autogen script)
+1. Ebuilds for Gentoo and Funtoo(includes an autogen script) 🚧
-1. Pacman pkgbuilds
+1. Pacman pkgbuilds 🚧
+1. Void templates 🚧
-1. Flatpaks
+1. Flatpaks 🚧
-1. RPMs
+1. RPMs 🚧
-1. Winget
+1. Winget 🚧

-Additonally we also use containers to test the results of your scripts, which allows you to see how your program is deployed in real time
+Outside of the format we also use some other tooling to provide many useful features such as:
+1. A system to automatically find dependencies for your distribution using the [repology API](https://repology.org/)
+1. When used on Linux, we enable you to test if the package formats work by using containers powered by [LXD](https://linuxcontainers.org/lxd/introduction/).
+On Windows, [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) is used to test
+Linux packages
+1. We're CI/CD friendly and fully support templating in our files.
+Using these templates you can automate your deployment without having to hardcode versions, tarball URLs, releases and more
+1. We use standard naming for our packages so that they can instantly be deployed and indexed by automatic package updaters

 ## Installation and usage
 Instructions on how to use the software, as well as documentation can be found on the